G-U-N/G-U-N/README.md

-Hi, I am Fu-Yun Wang.
-I am pursuing a bachelor's degree in machine learning at [Nanjing University](https://www.nju.edu.cn/EN/).

-I am currently working on `incremental learning` and  its reliable theoretical explanation.

-You can find some of my study notes on [zhihu](https://www.zhihu.com/people/tian-cai-68-16).
-I am busy currently, so I haven't updated much.
+Hi there, I am Fu-Yun Wang, a junior undergraduate at Nanjing University (NJU), majoring in computer science and artificial intelligence.
+Check my [homepage](https://g-u-n.github.io/) to learn more about me.